Anatomy

 - Stacked view toggle: Allows a user to view journal fields in stacked or tabbed views.

-- Side-by-side editing toggle: Side-by-side mode allows the user to change the view.
+- Side-by-side editing toggle: Side-by-side mode lets the user to change the view.

 Usage

-The activity stream compose component displays journal fields as text boxes for users, who can post text to the record by selecting the post action button.
+The Activity Stream Compose component displays journal fields as text boxes, allowing users to post text to the record by selecting the post action button.

 Configurations